 Business Structure and Taxes

 Simple pass-through entities are the easiest, but subject your income to self employment taxes (15.3%) in addition to standard income taxes.
 Utilizing an S-Corporation allows you to shield some of your income from Self Employment by paying it via Payroll.
-Utilizing a C-Corporation structure allows you to pay a lower corporate tax rate, but if you want to draw the profits out of the business, you need to pay taxes on the dividends, which results in the dreaded double taxation.
+Utilizing a C-Corporation structure gives shareholders complete protection from personal liability and lets you bring in investors, but if you want to draw the profits out of the business, you need to pay taxes on the dividends, which results in the dreaded double taxation.
 Depending on your expected cash flow and exit strategy, we will want to set up a business structure that is most advantageous.

 World of Deductions and Credits

-Credits, which are a dollar for dollar reduction in taxes, and Deductions, which reduce your income, are the most commonly known part of the tax code.
+Credits, which are a dollar for dollar reduction in taxes, and deductions, which reduce your income, are the most commonly known part of the tax code.
 While you can simply live your life and see what happens, proper tax strategy involves making a plan at the beginning of the year to maximize your family’s ability to get these deductions and credits.
 These items are classified by the government as “tax expenditures,” because they are essentially virtual checks from the government to you in reduced taxes.
-Getting these benefits may be straight-forward (child tax credits don’t involve planning), or more complex like Increasing Research Activities (known as the R&D) Tax Credits or the former Domestic Production Activities Deduction that was phased out over the past few years.
+Getting these benefits may be straight-forward (child tax credits don’t involve planning, other than having a child), or more complex like Increasing Research Activities Tax Credits (known as the R&D tax credit), or the former Domestic Production Activities Deduction that was phased out over the past few years.